Are you looking for a contractor?

 Unfortunately, this sometimes leads to problems because, in the event of a problematic situation, a misunderstanding or a lack of honesty, the absence of written evidence can complicate the situation further.
 That's why it's so important to put everything in writing and to be very specific.
 Grey areas must be avoided.

 Once a contract has been drawn up, it is important that the client and the contractor review it together point by point.
 This makes it easier to know if both parties are on the same page.
-In addition, this step can be a good way to detect signs to recognize a poorly organized or even ill-intentioned person.
+In addition, this step can be a good way to detect signs of potential issues or areas of concern.
+For example, vague descriptions, missing information, or discrepancies between verbal agreements and written documentation could be red flags indicating a poorly organized or even ill-intentioned contractor.

 The elements that must be included in a renovation contract